codewithcheese/jobby/README.md

 # jobby

-**Please note this project is "complete", it is a demo, you may open issues to talk with others, but don't expect support.
+**Please note this project is demo, I consider it complete for my purposes.
+You're welcome to open issues to talk with others, but don't expect support.
 Feel free to fork.**

 Track new jobs from companies you like.
 Uses [Grist](https://www.getgrist.com/) to store and retrieve job data.